Mike Gardner

 Michael Norman Gardner (born March 9, 1967) is an American college football coach.
 He is the head football coach for Tabor College, a position he held from 2004 to 2005 and resumed in 2010.
 Gardner served as the head football coach at Malone University in Canton, Ohio from 2006 to 2009.
 He was chosen to replace Mike Gottsch after Tabor's winless 2009 season.
 Gardner's teams achieved postseason play in each of his first five years as a head coach at the college level—the first two years qualifying for the NAIA Football National Championship playoffs and the next three years appearing in the Victory Bowl.

 Playing career

 Gardner played college football at Baker University in Baldwin City, Kansas from 1986 to 1990, where he held a school record 53-yard field goal that was broken in 2007.
 He was an All-American each of his last three years at Baker.

 Coaching career

 Assistant coaching

 Gardner began in coaching as special teams and recruiting coordinator at Hastings College in Hastings, Nebraska from 1990 to 1993.
-He later held assistant coaching positions at Bethel College in North Newton, Kansas, Lindenwood University in St. Charles, Missouri, and Tabor College in Hillsboro, Kansas.
+He later held assistant coaching positions at Bethel College in North Newton, Kansas, Lindenwood University in St. Charles, Missouri, Where he coached All-American returner Gator Adams, helping him achieve the honor and Tabor College in Hillsboro, Kansas.